LorenzDuremdes/Second-Brain/bid (sociology).md

 ### turning toward
 1. turning toward > depth of intimacy of conversation (priority)
 	<iframe src="https://www.instagram.com/p/CVoLhpZLWsY/" width="300" height="300"></iframe>

+# science
+1. perceived partner responsiveness scale (example questions)^[https://www.psychologytoday.com/intl/articles/202111/how-loving-relationships-change-us-good]:
+	1. ___ really listens to me.
+	2. ___ seems interested in what I am thinking and feeling.
+	3. ___ is understanding.
+	4. ___ tries to see where I’m coming from.
+	5. ___ is attentive to my needs.
+	6. ___ is responsive to my needs.
+	7. ___ takes my concerns seriously.
+	8. ___ really gets my point of view.
+	9. ___ does not accept my feelings and concerns.
+	10. ___ dismisses my concerns too easily.
+	11. ___ seems to ignore the things that are most important to me.
+	12. ___ does not really understand my wants and needs.
+	13. ___ does not really take my concerns seriously.
+	14. ___ often really does not hear what I am saying.
+	15. ___ When I’m feeling worried or stressed about something, it only makes things worse to tell___ about it.
+		1. The first eight items form the responsiveness scale, and the second eight items form the insensitivity scale.
+The **average responsiveness score** was slightly over 3.5 with most scores falling between 2.4 and 4.7, and the **average insensitivity score** was just under 1, with most people scoring between 0 and 2.
+There were gender differences with men having lower overall scores, but only by a fraction of a point.

 # related
 1. [[interpersonal relationship]]